top of page

 The bark is sometimes used as a cinnamon substitute.

 Sweetshrub produces an essential oil, calycanthus, which is used in perfumes and other cosmetic products.
-The trunk and branches have been used to create arrows, baskets, and other crafts.
-All parts of the plant may be used in drawers and closets to keep clothes smelling fresh.
-Parts of the plant are used in potpourri.
+Parts of the plant are used in potpourri, which may be placed in drawers and closets to keep clothes smelling fresh.

 Caution: The flowers and seeds are poisonous to humans, pets and livestock, especially if eaten in large quantities.